-Clinton says could not recall all briefings due to concussion: FBI report
+Clinton tells FBI she could not recall all briefings on preserving documents

 In his reply to Clinton via email, Powell told Clinton to "be very careful" because the work-related emails she sent on her BlackBerry could become public record.

-"I got around it all by not saying much and not using systems that captured the data," Powell said.
+"I got around it all by not saying much and not using systems that captured the data," Powell said, according to the summary.

+After her use of a private email system became public knowledge in March 2015, Clinton repeatedly said she did not use it to send or receive classified information.
+The government forbids handling such information outside secure channels.

+The FBI has since concluded Clinton was wrong to say that: At least 81 email threads contained information that was classified at the time, although the final number may be more than 2,000, the report said.
+Some of the emails appear to include discussion of planned future attacks by unmanned U.S. military drones, the FBI report showed.

 The FBI released its report on Friday afternoon before the Labor Day holiday weekend, a time many Americans are preparing to travel.

+Some Republicans saw the files as confirming their belief that the Department of Justice should have prosecuted Clinton.

+"These documents demonstrate Hillary Clinton's reckless and downright dangerous handling of classified information during her tenure as secretary of state," Paul Ryan, the Republican speaker of the U.S. House of Representatives, said in a statement.
+"This is exactly why I have called for her to be denied access to classified information."

-(Reporting by Eric Beech, Jonathan Allen, Ginger Gibson and Julia Edwards; Editing by Susan Heavey and Jonathan Oatis)
+Reporting by Eric Beech, Jonathan Allen, Ginger Gibson and Julia Edwards; Editing by Jonathan Oatis and Leslie Adler